Warning: Undefined array key 0 in /home/i2pcom/public_html/wp-content/plugins/simplybook/simplybook.php on line 112

 Editor’s Note: As most i2P subscribers would know, we carry a range of information on diverse topics, one of which is medical marijuana.

-i2P encourages Australian pharmacists to take an interest in this enterprise and make enquiries as to how you might help through donation or investment for a market that is going to be of vital interest to all pharmacists.
+i2P encourages Australian pharmacists to take an interest in this enterprise and make inquiries as to how you might help through donation or investment for a market that is going to be of vital interest to all pharmacists.

-i2P also encourages pharmacy leadership bodies to become involved, especially in lobbying for sensible scheduling of medical marijuana (for example, the relatively safe fraction of CBD needs to be Schedule 3 classiication to ensure patients have fast access to this product) and also protect compounding pharmacies that will be needed to compound various mixtures of cannabinoids tailored to a specific patient.
+i2P also encourages pharmacy leadership bodies to become involved, especially in lobbying for sensible scheduling of medical marijuana (for example, the relatively safe fraction of CBD needs to be Schedule 3 classification to ensure patients have fast access to this product) and also protect compounding pharmacies that will be needed to compound various mixtures of cannabinoids tailored to a specific patient.